FINNGEN/ETL/README.md

 💪TODO: TO IMPROVE: A very good way to calculate `dose_era` once we have the VNR is using [PRE2DUP](https://pubmed.ncbi.nlm.nih.gov/25890003/)

-### 3.2 Achilles
-[Achilles](https://ohdsi.github.io/Achilles/) is an R code that can be ran in any database.
-It calculates the records counts and visual QC used by Atlas.

-### 3.3 Data Quality Dashboard
-[Data Quality Dashboard (DQD)](https://ohdsi.github.io/DataQualityDashboard/) is a tool build by the OHDSI community to perform advance quality  check in a OMOP-CDM database.

->"This package will run a series of data quality checks against an OMOP CDM instance (currently supports v5.3.1 and v5.2.2).
-It systematically runs the checks, evaluates the checks against some pre-specified threshold, and then communicates what was done in a transparent and easily understandable way"

 👩‍⚕️HELP: from register-team, medical expert:💪TODO: the output of the DQD has to be check with the help of medical experts.
 If problems found, these should be fixed in steps 1 or 3, or by register team in source data.

-# Action Points

-✳️ = essential

-- ✳️ first 2 steps in FinnGenTableTypes:
-- ✳️ Javier improves FinnOMOP-vocabulary in collaboration with FinnOMOP
-- ✳️ Kumar maps VNR to RxNorm
-- ✳️ medical codes in detailed_longitudinal_data are match to the OMOP-vocabulary
-- ✳️ missing matches are corrected with the help of clinical expert
-- ✳️ columns in detailed_longitudinal_data go to different tables in the OMOP-CDM.
-Clinical expert/register-team need supervise this.
-Is source data going to the right table in the right way ??
-Is there other info in that we want to include in the CDM ??
-- ✳️ Data Quality Dashboard is run.
-Previous steps are fixed until we have an acceptable quality.
-- optional: PRE2DUP to calculate eras